akka/akka/akka-docs/src/main/paradox/scala/logging.md

-The first parameter to @scala[`Logging`] @java[`Logging.getLogger`] could also be any `LoggingBus`, specifically @scala[`system.eventStream`] @scala[`system.eventStream()`]; in the demonstrated case, the actor system's address is included in the `akkaSource` representation of the log source (see @ref[Logging Thread, Akka Source and Actor System in MDC](#logging-thread-akka-source-and-actor-system-in-mdc)) while in the second case this is not automatically done.
+The first parameter to @scala[`Logging`] @java[`Logging.getLogger`] could also be any `LoggingBus`, specifically @scala[`system.eventStream`] @scala[`system.eventStream()`]; in the demonstrated case, the actor system's address is included in the `akkaSource` representation of the log source (see @ref:[Logging Thread, Akka Source and Actor System in MDC](#logging-thread-akka-source-and-actor-system-in-mdc)) while in the second case this is not automatically done.
 The second parameter to @scala[`Logging`] @java[`Logging.getLogger`] is the source of this logging channel.
 The source object is translated to a String according to the following rules: